cagarweyne/es2015/Iterators & Generators.md

 In the shorthand version of adding methods to objects in ES6 you ommit the function keyword, this means that when creating a Generator function you place the star immediately before the method name.
 You can leave blank space between the method name and the star, as the whitespace will simply be ignored.

 ##Iterables and for-of
+As we've already seen in the section on Arrays, Sets, and Maps, we can use the for..of loop to iterate over these objects.
+An iterable is an object with a `Symbol.iterator` property.
+So in other words, all iterable objects in ES6 have this property on them.
+This is actually a method that returns an iterator for the iterable object.

 ##Accessing the Default Iterator